-- Family History– Kidney Stones is common among people with the disease running in the family.
-If anyone in the family has kidney stones or have had them in the past, one is on high risk of getting them.
+- Family History– Kidney Stones are common among people with the disease running in the family.
+If anyone in the family has kidney stones or has had them in the past, one is at high risk of getting them.

 - Dehydration– Insufficient water consumption increases the risk of developing kidney stones.
 People living in places with warm or humid weather have a higher risk of developing kidney stones.

 - Obesity- People with relatively high BMI have a comparatively high risk of kidney stones.